 It was on my walk today during that same time of year our son was taken from us, where I reflected, noticing the varying stages of plant life; the trees having no leaves, the bushes bearing no flowers, the grass dulled, was a time in their plant cycle where their fruit lay dormant.

-Yet, as I viewed these plants, barren of their fruit, I knew life was still coursing through their limbs, as their roots traveled deeply underneath the earth, digging into the richness of the waters that sustained them.
+Yet, as I viewed these plants, barren of their fruit, I knew life was still coursing through their limbs and could visualize their roots traveling deeply underneath the earth, digging into the richness of the waters that sustained them.

 In continuing my walk in the winter months while involved in service in NC area, these plants I saw, were barren of any fruit, just as I felt barren in my grief, where I lived in the dry desert of not sensing God’s Spirit life within me, where I felt like I too was in a sort of hibernating state, moving around in a dazed state of being.

 It was during those dark days in missing my son, in the depth of my sorrow and loss, I felt as if I was trudging in heavily laden thick mud, the trenches where I did not sense God, where I did not see God, where I did not feel His presence, nor did I feel His hand upon my life.

 I never thought I would get through some of those days, nor did I think I would see any normality returning to my life, yet the inner part of me who trusted in my Father’s Word, the part of me who knew His ability, was still there, and the known reality of His Promise, to never leave me, was infused within my soul and I knew He still existed, even though I had no visible evidence, I knew beyond a shadow of any doubt, He was still with me.